How to Automate Your Finances

 Next, automate your finances to pay off debt.

 Then after you have a small starter emergency fund in place, further automate your finances as you work toward paying off all of your credit card and other nonmortgage debt, and get that paid off as quickly as you can, as well.
 If you haven’t gotten a second job or side hustle (such as blogging!
-There is awesome earning potential :)) before this time, consider getting one now so you can get out of debt sooner.
+There is awesome earning potential, from $1,000 to $10,000+ per month working part time! :)) before this time, consider getting one now so you can get out of debt sooner.
 To begin paying off your debt, automatically transfer the money that was going into your emergency fund toward paying off your debts.

 There are a couple of ways you can do this: attack your highest-interest debts first or your smallest debts first.
 You can do whichever will help you to best stay motivated, but my recommendation would be to attack your debts smallest to largest because of the quick wins that you get and the extra motivation that gives to stay focused and keep working on getting out of debt.
 As you work to pay off all of your debts, reexamine your spending, and see if there are places where you can cut your spending in order to get out of debt sooner.
 Here are some ideas of how to reduce your spending.